unitpoint/objectscript/README.md

 ObjectScript
 ============

-ObjectScript is a new programing language that mixes benefits of JavaScript, Lua, Ruby, Python and PHP.
+The ObjectScript is a new embedded programing language that mixes benefits of JavaScript, Lua, Ruby, Python and PHP.
+The ObjectScript has syntax from JavaScript, multiple results from Lua, sugar syntax from Ruby, magic methods from Python and much more.

+The ObjectScript is universal scripting language, there are no compromises any more.

 ## Resources